 To request any of our equality documents in hard copy or another format, please contact our Help Line on 01737 276000 or use the contact us form on the report it page.

 It may be possible to provide information in other languages, large print, braille or on audio tape – please contact our Help Line 01737 276000 if you would like this service.
 See the Access to council services and Translations pages for more information.

 We recognise that we need to improve the equality information we hold.
 For some of the 'protected characteristics' the information we currently have is incomplete; this is because we have not historically collected data on all equalities issues and in the past we have had limited engagement with some groups.

-Without a full evidence base, we cannot have an accurate picture about how our policies and practices have affected employees, service users and others from protected groups and we cannot be sure what their needs are.
+Without a full evidence base, we cannot create an accurate picture about how our policies and practices have affected employees, service users and others from protected groups and we cannot be sure what their needs are.
 If we do not have effective two-way communication with all our residents and customers, we cannot identify patterns of disadvantage and how to overcome them.
 Furthermore we cannot identify opportunities to promote equality and improve relations between different community groups.